One of the biggest challenges of thread management begins when the threads share non-const data

 - A critical section is a section of the code, which not more than one thread should access at any point in time.

-In case the program has a race condition, the program behaviour is undefined.
+In case the program has a race condition, the program behavior is undefined.
 To say it differently, anything can happen.

 A nice way to visualize a race condition is to let a few threads write to std::cout. std::cout is the shared object (output stream), that should be protected from simultaneous access by multiple threads.